SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 the note above --- the state unit of account need not be the tax credit, but almost invariably is!)

+Basket case nations like Ecuador (converting to USD) and Argentina (using a dual currency) and Venezuela (oligarchs looting billions and converting bolivar to USD) are not cases proving MMT is false, because they're not employing an MMT Base Case system.

 The better way to understand all this is to understand the purpose of exporting real
 goods: the exports pay for the imports.
 They are a price you pay for keeping pass-through inflation under control while receiving a few nice imports.